 Ms. Allison has appeared on the concert stage in such works as Handel's Messiah, Haydn's Die Schöpfung, Dvoøàk's Te Deum and Vivaldi's Gloria.

-Other recent competition successes have included a regional finalist finish at the Metropolitan Opera National Council Auditions in Pittsburgh, a silver medal in the Czech Slovak International Competition, Grand Prizes at the Ottawa Choral Society New Discovery and West Palm Beach Opera competitions, and a top prize from Jeunes Ambassadeurs Lyriques (2009).
+Betty represented Canada in the Stella Maris Vocal Competition, and she was a regional finalist at the Metropolitan Opera National Council Auditions in Pittsburgh, a Silver Medal winner in the Czech Slovak International Competition, received the Grand Prize at the Ottawa Choral Society New Discovery and West Palm Beach Opera competitions and is a laureate of Jeunes Ambassadeurs Lyriques.

 John Terauds, Toronto Star, 2009